js5810/TreasuryAuction/README.md

 * the range has also widened between 10Y note auctions on July 10th and August 7th, 2024 due to uncertainty caused by higher unemployment statistics released shortly after the Fed decided to keep rates constant for July 2024 as well as the unwinding of Yen carry trades following BOJ's rate hike

 This program:
-* automatically gathers the latest auction results of US treasury bills, notes, and bonds and creates useful visualizations
+* automatically gathers the latest auction results of US treasury bills, notes, and bonds and creates visualizations that show the distribution of bids beyond the single yield number
 * constantly checks for any new auction data and will produce an interactive graph as soon as the most recent auction is posted

 In short, the program taps into auctions as a new way of gauging market participants' confidence on interest rates which can be helpful to consider in conjunction with the actual yield curve which is derived from the prices of the treasury instruments trading in the secondary market.